Sophia Ali

-Sophia Taylor Ramsey Ali is an American actress.
+Sophia Taylor Ali is an American actress.
 She is best known for her work in the MTV romantic comedy series Faking It, the ABC medical drama series Grey's Anatomy, and The Wilds.

-Life
+Early life

-Ali is Pakistani American.
-She was born in San Diego, California, but her family was living in Dubai at the time.
-When she was ten days old, she and her mother flew to Dubai.
-She lived there until age four, when her family relocated to Texas.
-When Ali was 19 years old, she moved to California to pursue an acting career.
+Ali was born to a Pakistani father and an American mother.

 Although many of Ali's family members practice Islam, her parents did not "nudge her" towards any religion.

-Ali was a dancer until the age of 16, and her hobbies include watercolor painting and graffitiing furniture.
+Ali was a dancer until the age of 14, and her hobbies include watercolor painting and graffitiing furniture.
 She has several tattoos.

 Career

 In 2003, she made her debut on the television show K Street.
 Ali appeared in a variety of TV shows and films including Faking It, Shake It Up, CSI: Miami, Missionary Man and Famous in Love.

 In 2017, Ali was cast in a recurring role as Dr. Dahlia Qadri in the ABC medical drama series Grey's Anatomy.
 In 2018, Ali appeared as Penelope in the Blumhouse supernatural thriller film Truth or Dare.
+From 2020 to 2022, she played the role of Fatin Jadmani in the series The Wilds.
 In 2022, Ali starred in the role of Chloe Frazer in the Uncharted film.
 The film was released to mixed reviews, with Ali's performance receiving praise.